matter-labs/era-boojum-validator-cli/README.md

 #
 This is an experimental command line tool to verify the proofs for zkSync Era's updated proof system, Boojum [https://github.com/matter-labs/era-boojum](https://github.com/matter-labs/era-boojum).

 The CLI fetches Boojum proofs for a given batch, public inputs, and aux input all from L1 and verifies the proof off chain.
-For testnet and sepolia chains, there may not be proofs submitted on chian for batches.
+For sepolia chains, there may not be proofs submitted on chian for batches.

 Learn more about the Boojum proof system in our blog post: [https://zksync.mirror.xyz/HJ2Pj45EJkRdt5Pau-ZXwkV2ctPx8qFL19STM5jdYhc](https://zksync.mirror.xyz/HJ2Pj45EJkRdt5Pau-ZXwkV2ctPx8qFL19STM5jdYhc)

-# Proof generation limitation

-We are currently generating boojum proofs for all batches on sepolia, so at the moment this is the only chain supported.
-For mainnet and testnet, these will be updated once supported.

 # Running the CLI